Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Discussion

 \subsection{Key Findings and Implications}

-The results of this comprehensive comparative analysis reveal several important findings that challenge conventional assumptions about computational approaches for non-invasive glucose monitoring.
-The most significant finding is that physics-based feature engineering, as implemented in the Enhanced Beer–Lambert model, can outperform complex neural network architectures under realistic conditions while maintaining computational efficiency suitable for embedded deployment.
+The results of this comparative analysis reveal several important findings about modeling under low SNR.
+The most significant finding is that physics-based feature engineering, as implemented in the Enhanced Beer–Lambert model, can outperform complex neural network architectures under noise-stressed conditions while maintaining computational efficiency suitable for embedded deployment.

 The Enhanced Beer–Lambert model's superior performance can be attributed to several factors.
 First, the physics-based feature engineering process explicitly incorporates domain knowledge about glucose-specific optical signatures, wavelength-dependent interference patterns, and individual physiological variations.
 This targeted approach proves more effective than relying on neural networks to automatically discover these relationships from noisy data.
-Second, the linear regression framework with appropriate regularization provides robustness against overfitting, which becomes particularly important when training data contains realistic noise levels.
+Second, the linear regression framework with appropriate regularization provides robustness against overfitting, which becomes particularly important when training data contains noise-stressed levels.
 Third, the computational efficiency enables real-time implementation on resource-constrained embedded platforms.

-The performance degradation observed in neural network approaches under realistic conditions highlights the challenges of applying complex models to noisy, limited datasets.
-The Optimized PINN, despite incorporating advanced architectural features such as residual connections and attention mechanisms, shows worse performance than the simpler Original PINN.
+The performance degradation observed in neural network approaches under noise-stressed conditions highlights the challenges of applying complex models to noisy, limited datasets.
+The Optimized PINN, despite incorporating advanced architectural features, shows worse performance than the simpler Original PINN.
 This suggests that increased model complexity can lead to overfitting when the signal-to-noise ratio is low and training data is limited.

-The RTE-based models demonstrate that incorporating more complete physics does not necessarily improve performance under realistic conditions.
-While the Full RTE PINN provides the most physically accurate description of light transport in tissue, its performance is limited by the quality of the underlying data and the challenges of estimating tissue optical properties from limited measurements.
+The RTE-based models demonstrate that incorporating more complete physics does not necessarily improve performance under noise-stressed conditions.
+While the RTE-inspired PINN provides the most physics-heavy description of light transport in this study, its performance is limited by the quality of the underlying data and the challenges of estimating tissue optical properties from limited measurements.
 The computational cost of RTE modeling may not be justified for practical glucose monitoring applications.